keeps/dbptk-enterprise/README.md

-# Database Visualization Toolkit Docker
+# Database Preservation Toolkit Enterprise deploy as Docker

 Docker deployment for [db-visualization-toolkit](https://github.com/keeps/db-visualization-toolkit)

-### Deploy using source code
+### Deploy

 Pre-requisites:
 1. Install [docker](https://docs.docker.com/install/)
 2. Install [docker compose](https://docs.docker.com/compose/install/)
 3. Download [docker-compose.yml](https://github.com/keeps/db-visualization-toolkit-docker/raw/master/deploys/development/docker-compose.yml)
-4. Run `SIARD=/path/to/folder/with/siard/files docker-compose up`
+4. Run `docker-compose up`
 5. Application should be available at [http://localhost:8080](http://localhost:8080)

 ### To add more databases to DBVTK

-1. Put the SIARD files in the SIARD folder defined on install.
+1. Open DBPTK, click on the "LOAD SIARD FILE" button on the top menu
-2. Open DBVTK, click on the "Load SIARD file" button on the top menu
+2. Browse to the SIARD files or drag and drop in the demarcated area
-3. Input the SIARD as `/siard/file.siard` (the SIARD folder will be mounted within the container in /siard/)
+3. Wait for upload process
-4. Click "LOAD SIARD FILE" button
+4. When upload is complete, click the "OPEN SIARD" button

 ### To stop the server